 Help don't harm!

-On 5 June the South Australian Legislative Council (Upper House) will vote on the Statutes Amendment (Decriminalisation of Sex Work) Bill 2018.
+On 25 September 2019 the South Australian House of Assembly (Lower House) will debate the Statutes Amendment (Decriminalisation of Sex Work) Bill 2018.

 Decriminalising prostitution may sound like a relatively harmless law change but the details are deeply concerning.

 The Liberal Attorney-General Vicki Chapman has introduced the legislation in the Lower House which has already passed the Upper House.